 A computer worm is a self replicating malicious software program.
 It can spread without attaching itself to an existing program or requiring user intervention.
 Due to these characteristics it can send itself to other computers on the same network and compromise them, regardless of their level of protection.

-Because worms replicate themselves on a network, they use bandwitdth, which slows down performance on the network and affects productivity.
+Because worms replicate themselves on a network, they use bandwidth, which slows down performance on the network and affects productivity.
 Once a worm is installed, it can create backdoors that allow a hacker to control the infected computer – making it part of a botnet.

 How Netstar clients are protected: Worms spread by exploiting vulnerabilities in operating systems.
 They can therefore be prevented by keeping all systems up to date.
 Our proactive maintenance takes care of this in the background, updating all systems and applications, installing patches and fixes without disrupting you.
 Managed firewalls, email security and DNS monitoring also provide further protection.